Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-V7BwnNzG8I0.md

 ---
-title: "Q&A: I don't understand the autopilot for the Tractor?"
+title: "March 9th, 2019 Livestream Q&A: I don't understand the autopilot for the Tractor?"
 date: "2019-03-09"
 layout: transcript
 topics: